George Topping: Umpiring career

-Injured in 1912 Topping applied to become a field umpire with the VFL.
+Injured in 1912, Topping applied to become a field umpire with the VFL.
 He was accepted and placed on the senior list.
-Initially appointed to a number of country matches his first VFL appointment was Fitzroy v.
+Initially appointed to a number of country matches, his first VFL appointment was Fitzroy v.
 Essendon in round five.
 He became the 67th field umpire in VFL history.
-The match seems to have been well enough handled, The Argus only critical of an advantage called back costing Essendon a goal.
-The Football record noted 'He severely penalised anyone holding the ball when caught.'
+The match seems to have been well handled; The Argus was only critical of an advantage called back, costing Essendon a goal.
+The football record noted, 'He severely penalized anyone holding the ball when caught.'

-In rounds seven and eight – played on the Saturday and Monday – he umpired both Essendon matches with seemingly few issues yet they were his final senior appointments.
-By July he was reported as back at Carlton having not been a success in umpiring although the Football record intimated Topping missed playing more than he expected noting, "Topping has had a go at field umpiring, and has come to the conclusion that it is better to play than to see that the other fellows play the game according to Hoyle."
+In rounds seven and eight, played on Saturday and Monday – he umpired both Essendon matches with seemingly few issues, yet they were his final senior appointments.
+By July, he was reported as back at Carlton having not been a success in umpiring although the Football Record intimated Topping missed playing more than he expected, noting, "Topping has had a go at field umpiring, and has come to the conclusion that it is better to play than to see that the other fellows play the game according to Hoyle."

-Seven years after his last match as a player Topping again applied to join the VFL umpires and again was accepted.
+Seven years after his last match as a player, Topping again applied to join the VFL umpires and was again accepted.
 This time he stuck at it for longer and, despite not achieving senior matches, was more successful.
-His 15 VCFL matches in 1922 included two finals – the Heathcote grand final and the Peninsula Football Association second semi-final – and he returned the same total in 1923 with two more finals.
+His 15 VCFL matches in 1922 included two finals—the Heathcote grand final and the Peninsula Football Association second semi-final—and he returned the same total in 1923 with two more finals.

-Two matches in 1924 a month apart suggest the possibility of injury ending Topping's career with the whistle.
+Two matches in 1924, a month apart, suggest the possibility of injury ending Topping's career with the whistle.
 His final totals were 3 VFL and 38 VCFL appointments.